jonatanwins/FYS4150/code_p3/README.md

 ```

 ### Plots
-All plots are generated in the plotting.ipynb file, including animations of the Penning trap.
+All plots are generated in the plotting.ipynb file.

 ### Animations
 Animations are available in the animations folder.
+Each notebook can be downloaded and if opened in VSCode they can be seen without running the code.

 <img src="animations/animationgif.gif" alt="Example" width="400"/>